 Ingredients

-- Half of a 14.5-oz can petite diced tomatoes
+- Half of a 14.5-ounce can fire-roasted diced tomatoes drained

 Instructions

-- Combine chili powder, cumin, garlic powder, salt, pepper, dried oregano, and cayenne in a small bowl.
+- Combine chili powder, cumin, garlic powder, oregano, salt, pepper, and cayenne in a small bowl.
 Set aside.

-- Add beef (or turkey) to a skillet set over medium-high heat.
-Break up beef into pieces as it cooks, until crumbles are fully cooked.
+- Add ground beef or turkey to a skillet set over medium heat.
+Break up meat into pieces as it cooks, until the crumbles are browned and fully cooked.

-- Drain fat from the beef, and then place the skillet back on the stovetop.
-Sprinkle spice mix over top of the beef, and then raise the heat to high.
+- If using beef, drain the fat from the pan.
+Scatter the spice mix over top of the cooked and crumbled meat in the pan, and then raise the heat to medium-high.
 Pour water into the skillet, then lower heat to low-medium.

 - Let beef simmer until nearly all of the water has reduced.
-Remove skillet from heat and set aside.
+Remove the skillet from the heat and set aside.

-- Cut the ends off of each zucchini and slice in half.
-Using a spoon, scoop out the center of each zucchini half, removing the seeds.
-Leave about 1/2" of an edge to hold in the filling.
+- Cut the very ends off of each zucchini and slice in half lengthwise Using a spoon, scoop out the center of each zucchini half, removing the seeds.
+Leave between one-quarter and one-half inch of an edge to hold in the filling.
+Reserve the scooped out zucchini flesh for another use.

-- Place the six zucchini boats next to one another on prepared baking sheet or dish.
-Evenly spoon beef into each boat, and then onion.
+- Place the six zucchini boats next to one another in the prepared baking dish on the sheet pan.
+Evenly spoon the taco-seasoned meat into each zucchini boat, then scatter with onion.

-- Evenly distribute the diced tomatoes to the zucchini boats, and top each with shredded cheese.
+- Evenly distribute the diced tomatoes among the zucchini boats, and top each with shredded cheese.

 Notes